jelliotartz/all-the-unicorns/README.md

 ![](https://media.giphy.com/media/LiWsL77P4tA9a/giphy.gif)

-At SnapMobile, we use the [Ionic Framework](http://ionicframework.com/) for all of our iOS, Android, and WP development.
+At SnapMobile, we use the [Ionic Framework](http://ionicframework.com/) for all of our iOS, Android, and Windows Phone development.
 We also (mainly Brandon… really only Brandon) think unicorns are a magical creature and can't get enough of them.
 What would make all of our lives better is an app that gets GIFs of unicorns from the [Giphy API](https://api.giphy.com/).

 Here's what a user should be able to do in our dream app: